 Injury or Illness

-Neuropsychological assessment can be valuable at any age to clarify the nature and extent of cognitive difficulties accompanying a neurologic, autoimmune, or chronic inflammatory or infectious illness, such as long-covid, persistent Lyme disease, or multiple sclerosis.
+Neuropsychological assessment can be valuable at any age to clarify the nature and extent of cognitive difficulties accompanying a neurologic, autoimmune, or chronic inflammatory or infectious illness, such as multiple sclerosis, long COVID, or persistent Lyme disease.
 People who suffer concussion or traumatic brain injury can benefit by getting concrete and specific information about any cognitive difficulties they are experiencing and how these are resolving.